jszhn/annex/README.md

 # Annex

 *Annex* is a hobbyist imperative, compiled programming language.
-It compiles to RISC-V assembly and is built in Rust.
+It will compile to RISC-V assembly and is built in Rust.
 It aims to implement the standard compiler workflow from scratch with minimal dependencies, including lexical analysis, parsing, abstract syntax tree generation, semantic analysis, and code generation.

 Its syntax is roughly inspired by LLVM and Rust.
 A sample snippet: